 Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the harsh winter months.
 According to the Department of Energy, a regular family in the United States spends about $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The key to saving energy and money is to look into energy efficient improvements for your home.
 A Grinnell geothermal home comfort system uses the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the specialists at WaterFurnace, most systems are easy to install in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Grinnell home or business.
-Although the original investment in a geothermal system may be more than the investment in a regular system, the long-term return on that investment ensures it is one worth making.
+Although the original investment in a geothermal system may be more than the investment in an ordinary system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a regular system.
 In most cases, the monthly savings that an energy-efficient geothermal system offers will exceed any payments related to the installation of the new system.
-In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most proficient heating and cooling systems offered.
+In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most proficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your Grinnell geothermal dealer.
-The dealer will measure your house, analyze your heating and cooling needs and review your property to suggest the best location for your loop system.
-If you own a house that does not have an existing duct system, your geothermal dealer can simply retrofit your home to include one.
-Once installed, a geothermal system requires less maintenance than an original heating and cooling system and operates more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
-That translates to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
+The dealer will measure your house, calculate your heating and cooling requirements and review your property to suggest the best location for your loop system.
+If you own a home that does not have an existing duct system, your geothermal dealer can simply retrofit your home to include one.
+Once installed, a geothermal system requires less maintenance than a standard heating and cooling system and operates more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
+That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another plus -- geothermal systems don't rely on fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
-Homeowners receive added comfort, enhanced indoor air quality and less noise as they reduce their carbon footprint.
-To find a geothermal system that suits your needs, contact Latcham Enterprises today or talk to one of our experts at [[phone]].
+Homeowners receive added comfort, improved indoor air quality and less noise as they reduce their carbon footprint.
+To find a geothermal system that fits your needs, contact Latcham Enterprises today or talk to one of our experts at 641-236-5937.